Aliases for FN1 Gene

 External Ids for FN1 Gene

 This gene encodes fibronectin, a glycoprotein present in a soluble dimeric form in plasma, and in a dimeric or multimeric form at the cell surface and in extracellular matrix.
+The encoded preproprotein is proteolytically processed to generate the mature protein.
 Fibronectin is involved in cell adhesion and migration processes including embryogenesis, wound healing, blood coagulation, host defense, and metastasis.
-The gene has three regions subject to alternative splicing, with the potential to produce 20 different transcript variants.
-However, the full-length nature of some variants has not been determined. [provided by RefSeq, Jul 2008]
+The gene has three regions subject to alternative splicing, with the potential to produce 20 different transcript variants, at least one of which encodes an isoform that undergoes proteolytic processing.
+The full-length nature of some variants has not been determined. [provided by RefSeq, Jan 2016]

 GeneCards Summary for FN1 Gene

 FN1 (Fibronectin 1) is a Protein Coding gene.
 Diseases associated with FN1 include glomerulopathy with fibronectin deposits 2 and plasma fibronectin deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include heparin binding and collagen binding.
-An important paralog of this gene is TNC.
+Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+GO annotations related to this gene include heparin binding and protease binding.
+An important paralog of this gene is FCN2.

 UniProtKB/Swiss-Prot for FN1 Gene

 Fibronectins bind cell surfaces and various compounds including collagen, fibrin, heparin, DNA, and actin.
 Fibronectins are involved in cell adhesion, cell motility, opsonization, wound healing, and maintenance of cell shape.
 Involved in osteoblast compaction through the fibronectin fibrillogenesis cell-mediated matrix assembly process, essential for osteoblast mineralization.
 Participates in the regulation of type I collagen deposition by osteoblasts.